ikechucool4real/Web-Streaming-Application/README.md

 # FlaskApp
-A simple flask application that registers and logs in users to view videos from a server
+A simple flask application that creates a user profile by registration and allowing only registered users to view video contents from a server.